johnpeart/johnpeart.github.io/_blogpost/2018-02-04-theme-hospital-gender-equality.md

 When you get a little further into the first level, you start hiring nurses and caretakers. **Nurses are women, caretakers are men.**

 There’s ethnic and age diversity amongst the nurses too, but they are only ever of one gender.
-The caretakers, similarly to the receptionists, are always the same homogenous, older men.

-Suddenly the choice of gender looks remarkably like a deliberate stereotyping rather than a technical constraint. **Theme Hospital taught millennials, growing up in the age of mass-consumer technology, that doctors are men and nurses are women.**
+The caretakers, similarly to the receptionists, are always the same homogenous, older men. **Theme Hospital taught millennials, growing up in the age of mass-consumer technology, that doctors are men and nurses are women.**

 Despite its success, Theme Hospital probably didn’t shape anyone’s entire perception of ‘boys jobs’ and ‘girls jobs’ in the medical profession.
 Having said that, even today there isn’t gender parity in the medical profession — with doctors still being predominantly men[^2] — so who knows?
 Maybe it had a bigger impact than we will ever realise.